Skip to menu Skip to content Skip to footer

 Prerequisite subjects can vary quite a bit between programs (and between universities), so it’s good to check each one you’re interested in.

 Good news: If your subjects don’t meet the prerequisites for your dream degree, this doesn’t mean it’s impossible for you to study it.
-There are bridging and preparatory programs you can complete at uni.
+There are bridging courses and programs you can complete to fulfil the subject prerequisites even if you haven't studied them in Years 11 and 12.

 Check the ATAR entry score for your uni programs